 By including courses in Teaching and Learning, Bilingual-Bicultural Education, Nursing, and Literacy and Specialized Instruction, as well as one internship (totaling 24 credit hours), the School Nurse program meets all Illinois State Board of Education licensure requirements.

-- LSI 446 PSYCHOLOGY AND EDUCATION OF THE EXCEPTIONAL CHILD
+- SER 446 PSYCHOLOGY AND EDUCATION OF THE EXCEPTIONAL CHILD

 - T&L 405 INTRODUCTION TO THE ROLE OF SCHOOL SERVICE PERSONNEL: SCHOOL NURSE